How Speed Affects SEO

 One of the biggest contributors to long load-times is retrieving information from a database.
 For example, if you use WordPress, each page’s content is stored in a database.
 When somebody requests a particular page, your website’s server has to go find that page in the database.
 This trip to the database takes time, as does running the various queries against the database to get the information about the page.

 Caching avoids this step.
 Instead of each visitor having to access the database, a copy of the page is created outside of the database.
-That way, instead of your server having to go and find the page in the database, your server has to find a static file with the page’s information.
+That way, instead of your server having to go and find the page in the database, your server has to find a static file with the page’s information and finding a static file is considerably faster.
 The trick is making sure the cache is cleared and the page’s information is updated on a regular enough basis so that content doesn’t become outdated.

 Platforms like WordPress offer a variety of different caching platforms.
 If you aren’t using WordPress, chances are your content management system offers a caching solution as well.
 At Elementive, we’ve also added caching solutions to custom-built websites.
-Depending on the exact configuration of your website, this can save a second more of load time—and each second counts.
+Depending on the exact configuration of your website, this can save a second or more of load time.

 Have you ever created a compressed (zipped) folder on your computer?
 If so, you already know how compression works.
 Essentially, compressing a file makes it smaller by stripping out unnecessary or redundant pieces of information.
 When you compress your website files, the data sent to a visitor’s web browser is sent through is a compressed format.
 The web browser then receives a compressed file and figures out the right way to present it back to the visitor.